Thousand Tide Valley

 The Moongate

-Across Crudilex lies a scattered network of ancient, mysterious circular gateways—dormant portals created long before recorded history and largely forgotten.
-These strange structures, known as Moongates, are often found in remote places, yet some stand near modern settlements, inspiring local legends and superstitions about their power and purpose.
+Across Crudilex lies a scattered network of ancient, mysterious circular gateways, dormant portals created long before recorded history and largely forgotten.
+These strange structures, known as Moongates, are often found in remote places, however a few stand near modern settlements, inspiring local legends and superstitions about their power and purpose.

 One such Moongate lies at the southernmost edge of the known world, positioned in the no-man’s-land between the territories of two fiercely religious factions: the Silent Chantry and the marauding minotaur water barons of the Coalfrock Delta.
 Both groups have woven this enigmatic ruin into their mythology, claiming divine significance for the structure.
 Neither is willing to relinquish control, resulting in near-constant skirmishes over what is, at its core, a weathered circle of stone that hasn’t shown a flicker of power in millennia.